ligato/vpp-agent/README.md

 For a quick start with the VPP Agent, you can use the pre-built Docker images on DockerHub that contain the VPP Agent and VPP: [ligato/vpp-agent][14] (or for ARM64: [ligato/vpp-agent-arm64][17]).

-0. Start ETCD and Kafka on your host (e.g. in Docker as described [here][15]).
+0. Start ETCD (for image versions lower than 2.0, the Kafka is required as well) on your host (e.g. in Docker as described [here][15]).
-   Note: **The Agent in the pre-built Docker image will not start if it can't connect to both Etcd and Kafka**.

    Note: **for ARM64 see the information for [kafka][18] and for [etcd][19]**.

 1. Run VPP + VPP Agent in a Docker container: